-It is important to understand that, as mortgage lenders, property managers and employers these end-users receive and maintain consumers' indentifying information and highly confidential financial information from applications, financial institutions, employers and others, in addition to consumer reports from resellers.
+It is important to understand that, as employers these end-users receive and maintain consumers' indentifying information and highly confidential financial information from applications, financial institutions, employers and others, in addition to consumer reports from resellers.
 These end-users are subject to the same GLBA and FCRA laws as the resellers.
 Yet, the FTC's orders will not require these end-users to implement any measures to comply with these laws.
 Clearly, the FTC has brought the wrong parties under order.